Start typing & press "Enter" or "ESC" to close

 3. Explore the Église Saint-Martin - Marvel at the intricate architectural details of this Romanesque church, dating back to the 12th century.

-4. Wander through the Jardin d'Eté - Take a peaceful stroll in this charming public garden, filled with vibrant flowers and serene paths.
+Jardin d'Eté - Take a peaceful stroll in this charming public garden, filled with vibrant flowers and serene paths.

 5. Discover the Musée des Beaux-Arts - Admire the impressive collection of artworks, including paintings and sculptures from renowned artists.

-6. Taste local wines at Château de Cars - Enjoy a wine tasting experience at this picturesque castle, which also offers panoramic views of the surrounding vineyards.
+Château de Cars - Enjoy a wine tasting experience at this picturesque castle, which also offers panoramic views of the surrounding vineyards.

 7. Take a bike ride along the Garonne River - Rent a bicycle and cycle along the scenic riverbanks, enjoying the beautiful landscapes and fresh air.